top of page

 The goal should be relevant to you and only to you.
 As Steve Jobs famously said: “Your time is limited, so don't waste it living someone else's life.”

-That’s why we spend the earlier stage to find out what is the ideal career path for you based on your interests and skills.
+That’s why we spend the earlier stage to find out what the ideal career path for you based on your interests and skills.

 5. Time-Bound